-Condition of appointment S requires Licensees and water undertakers, respectively, to comply with Ofwat's CTP.
+Licence Condition S requires appointees to comply with Ofwat's CTP.

-Relevant sections of the Water Industry Act 1991 (as amended by the Water Act 2003) and Water Act 2014), and condition of appointment S also place a duty on Licensees and water undertakers to exchange certain information.
+Relevant sections of the Water Industry Act 1991 (as amended by the Water Act 2003) and Water Act 2014), and licence condition S also place a duty on Licensees and water undertakers to exchange certain information.